 those in Cyprus and/or the EEA.
 This means that we will take additional steps in order to ensure

 that your personal data is treated just as safely and securely as it would be within Cyprus and

 under the GDPR as follows.

-We store your data with external third parties, as detailed below in Part 9 that are based outside of
+We store your data with external third parties, as detailed below in Part 9 that are based

 the EEA.
 The following safeguards are applied: